Coach delivered relationship education programs for male high school students

 The interventions were not targeted towards any specific cultural or ethnic groups.
 The interventions were not targeted towards people with physical or mental disabilities or health conditions.

 The table below gives an overview of whether or not the intervention was examined with some key populations.
-The inclusion of these populations was guided by the National Plan to End Violence against Women and Children 2022-2032 and Australia’s National Research Agenda to Reduce Violence against Women and their Children: 2020-2022.
+The inclusion of these populations was guided by the National Plan to End Violence against Women and Children 2022-2032 and the Australian National Research Agenda to End Violence against Women and Children: 2023-2028.

 🔴 = no studies